 - You have a family history of diabetes

-- You have a history of having diabetes during pregnancy or you gave birth to a baby weighing more than nine pounds
+- You have a history of having diabetes during pregnancy or you gave birth to a baby weighing more than 9 pounds

-- An eye exam for diabetic retinopathy once/year.
+- An eye exam for diabetic retinopathy once per year

-- A foot care exam once/year if you have lower leg nerve damage that could increase the risk of limb loss.
+- A foot care exam once per year if you have lower leg nerve damage that could increase the risk of limb loss

 - Outpatient self-management training that teaches you to cope with and manage your diabetes.
-You must have a written order from a qualified healthcare practitioner.
-For more information about Medicare Coverage & Resources to help manage your diabetes, click here.
+You must have a written order from a qualified health care practitioner.
+For more information about Medicare coverage and resources to help manage your diabetes, click here.

 - Diabetic test supplies, including blood sugar test strips, blood sugar monitors, lancet devices and lancets, and glucose control solutions for checking the accuracy of testing equipment and test strips are covered as durable medical equipment (DME).
 You may need to buy or rent equipment, and your doctors and DME suppliers must be enrolled in Medicare.